bitterjug/devjournal-crypto/devjournal.markdown

     * For the time being, just `fetch()` it. -- later we can set it up with a smarter URL or some query parameters to get the right ones.

-- [x] Use that collection as the one that gets rendered on the page.
+* [x] Use that collection as the one that gets rendered on the page.

-- [ ] `assumotion/list-view` needs :-
+* `assumotion/list-view` needs :-
-        - maybe a `render()` to display values already in the collection, and to call on `reset` events?
+        - [ ] maybe a `render()` to display values already in the collection, and to call on `reset` events?
-        - some wiring to update its view when values change
+        - [x] some wiring to update its view when values change -- already has it

 ## 2014-02-10 16:45 Monday